SLACKWARE DESKTOP GUIDE

 TWM is limited though, it has no virtual workspaces for instance, so how do we multitask in our Tron-like environment?
 For one, we can run multiple instances of TWM; Log in to TTY2 with Ctrl + F2, then run startx -- :2.
 Running more then 12 desktops from the TTY is impractical, but we can run TWM from within TWM: Eg. run (Xephyr :3 -screen 1920x1080 &); sleep 1; DISPLAY=:3 twm. (it doesn't matter what ID number you give it as long as it's unique).
 You can even Alt + middle click this desktop to iconify it (ei. minimize it) to your first TWM desktop, and we can run TWM from within TWM from within TWM, and so on.
 In practice however, nesting identical window managers like this isn't a good idea, since it causes mouse/key binding conflicts* (running KDE from ratpoison works like a charm though).
 You can end such nested desktops with pkill Xephyr.
 You can also enable more TTY's by editing /etc/inittab (more then 24 is possible, but impractical); Find the line that says c6:12345:respawn:/sbin/agetty 38400 tty6 linux.
 Copy this line and change c6 and tty6 to c8 and tty8 (certain login managers will assume that TTY7 is reserved for the graphical environment so we'll leave it alone).
 You can repeat this procedure for TTY9-24.
 To move between TTY13-24, use AltGr + Fn (eg. AltGr + F1), instead of the left Alt button.

 Our crude Tron-like Window Manager isn't nearly as cool as the Holywood ENCOM OS-12;* Not all applications and X11 elements work well with our theme, and we don't have the slick fonts, glow effect or curved window borders seen in the movie.
 It is possible to create a more convincing illusion in KDE/GNOME of course, but if you want a system wide immersive Tron-like experience from start to finish, it would require massive hacking of the init system, the kernel and a plethora of other applications.
 As always, following the UNIX principal of worse is better is the wisest course of action.
 And really, It would probably be best to go with a dull gray theme here.
 It is more restful for the eyes, and works better with X defaults and colorful terminal apps.
-Still, I hope this imperfect example might inspire you to make some customizations of your own, and perhaps illustrate that boring old cruft in Linuxland might provide more fun then first impressions imply.
+Still, I hope this imperfect example might inspire you to make some customizations of your own, and perhaps illustrate that boring old cruft in Linuxland might provide more fun then first impressions suggest.

 Pro tip: Even if you refuse to mess with basic X11 apps out of sheer principal, just setting *background: gray in your ~/.Xresources, is usually enough to make such horrid eyesores look merely plain.